-We’re all eagerly anticipating the 50th anniversary of Walt Disney World’s opening.
-But let’s take a moment to travel back in time to 1971 and take a peek at what the world – and the World – were like, through the eyes of someone who was there: John, the father in the Carousel of Progress.
+Walt Disney World opened on October 1, 1971.
+Disney has celebrated the 50th Anniversary of that event since October 1, 2021, but the party ends March 31, 2023.
+We thought it might be fun to take a moment to travel back in time to opening day, 1971 and take a peek at what the world – and the World – were like, through the eyes of someone who was there when the Magic Kingdom dropped its first rope: John, the father in the Carousel of Progress.
 (Cue the music, please, as we rotate into the scene…)

 The family and I went to see that new Disney movie, “The Million Dollar Duck” last night.
 I’ve always liked Sandy Duncan and she was great, as usual; but I can’t believe the price of tickets is up to $1.65!
 And after spending 40 cents on popcorn, I’m thinking of bringing my own candy bar next time.
 The concession stand was trying to sell me red licorice — Twizzlies or something like that.
 I’ll stick with my favorite Caravelle bar.